 Abnormal sperm can be caused by many factors, but the most common are drivers are age and genetics.
 As a man ages, sperm tend to have a higher number of genetic abnormalities.
 For example, tt’s more likely for a man in his 50s or 60s to have a higher number of abnormal sperm than it is for a man in his 20s.

 However, that said, in reality, many men can successfully father children into their 70s and even older in part because it’s a numbers game.
 Whereas women produce just one egg a month, men are releasing millions of sperm.
-Even a small percentage of several million is more than enough sperm to successfully fertilize an egg, and new sperm are produced in the testicles around every three months.
+Even a small percentage of several million is more than enough sperm to successfully fertilize an egg.

 One of the Ovaries Releases a Mature Egg